Observation of Anomalous Josephson Effect in Nonequilibrium Andreev Interferometers

-The reflection symmetry is fully broken above $V_N^{c1}$, clear signature of the anomalous behavior (Figure~\ref{FB2}a,b). $R_N^{\pm}(\Phi_e)$ become non-periodic owing to screening currents $\beta$>1, but supercurrent is not reversed as expected in symmetric interferometers. $R_N^+$ shows rounded minima and a sawtooth pattern with jumps from high to low values for both flux polarities.
+Above $V_N^{c1}$, the magnetoresistance becomes strongly hysteretic as shown in Fig.~\ref{FB2}a,b, owing to non-negligible screening currents and a voltage-dependent anomalous phase $\varphi_0(V_N)$. $R_N^{\pm}(\Phi_e)$ shows a sawtooth pattern with jumps from high to low values for both flux polarities.
 As the bias voltage increases, the resistance jumps in $R_N^-$ do not drop to the lowest resistance state and the curves become hysteretic.
-The height of the resistance jumps progressively decreases in $R_N^+$ and the gap between the curves increases.
-This behavior is well described by a monotonic increase of both the screening currents and a negative phase shift $0<|\varphi_0 | <\pi/2$.
+The height of the resistance jumps progressively decreases in $R_N^+$ and the gap between the curves increases, well described by a monotonic increase of both the critical current and a negative phase shift $0<|\varphi_0 | <\pi/2$.
 The sign change in $\varphi_0$ means that only $I_{an}$ is reversed.
-At $V_N$ = 0.38 mV, $R_N^+$ jumps disappear at $\varphi_0=-\pi/4$ and $\beta \simeq 11$ meaning that $|I_{an}|=|I_J|$.
-Beyond this point (purple zone), $R_N^+$ reaches the minimum value and remains constant with some traces of small jumps from low to high resistance states, meanwhile $R_N^-$ jumps are progressively rounded and the maximum resistance $R_N^{\,0}$ is reached.
-The model predicts small phase jumps in $R_N^+$ for larger $|\varphi_0 | $ with a flip in the direction of the resistance jumps at $\varphi_0 \simeq -\pi/3$ and maximum screening currents.
-Above $V_N^*\simeq$ 0.44 mV, $R_N^-$ peaks disappear, the resistance smoothly reaches the maximum allowed values and remains constant, consistent with the inversion of $I_J$, $\pi >|\varphi_0 | > \pi/2$.
+At $V_N$ = 0.38 mV, $R_N^+$ jumps disappear at $\varphi_0=-\pi/4$ and $\beta \simeq 11$.
+Beyond this point (purple zone), $R_N^+$ reaches the minimum value and remains constant with some traces of small jumps from low to high resistance states, meanwhile $R_N^-$ jumps are progressively rounded.
+The model predicts small phase jumps in $R_N^+$ for larger $|\varphi_0 | $ with a flip in the direction of the resistance jumps at $\varphi_0 \simeq -\pi/3$ and large screening currents.
+Above $V_N^*\simeq$ 0.44 mV, $R_N^-$ peaks disappear, the resistance increases smoothly and remains constant, signature of the $I_J$ inversion, $\pi >|\varphi_0 | > \pi/2$.
 Phase jumps in $R_N^-$ are expected to disappear for $\varphi_0=-l \:\pi/6$ and $\beta > 5$ with $l \in 4-5 $ as it is shown for $V_N$ = 0.56 mV.
-The onset of $R_N^-$ resistance jumps in the green zone with rounded maxima is explained by the decrease of $|\varphi_0|$ and the screening currents that pull the $R_N$ branches apart for $\beta$ < 5 and $\varphi_0\rightarrow - 2\pi/3 $. $R_N^-$ recovers the sawtooth shape with a similar profile than $R_N^+$ for $V_N$ > 0.63 mV, consistent with a CPR controlled by $I_{an}$, $\varphi_0 \simeq - \pi/2$.
+The onset of $R_N^-$ resistance jumps in the green zone with rounded maxima is explained by the decrease of $|\varphi_0|$ and the screening currents that pull the $R_N$ branches apart for $\beta$ < 5 and $\varphi_0\rightarrow - 2\pi/3 $. $R_N^-$ recovers the sawtooth shape with a similar profile than $R_N^+$ for $V_N$ > 0.63 mV, consistent with a CPR controlled by $I_{an}$, which means $\varphi_0 \simeq - \pi/2$.
 The gap decreases and the system becomes periodic and fully symmetric $R_N^-=R_N^+$ for $V_N$ > 0.68 mV.
-Clear evidence of $\pi$-states was not observed in any measured devices.
 For $|\varphi_0|=\pi$, $R_N$ is not tilted and the resistance branches cross near their maximum value at a given flux $\Phi^*(\beta )$.
 For $V_N \in V_N^*-$ 0.5 mV, we assumed that the escape rate from the potential well is non-negligible at $\Phi^* <\Phi_n$ and the model can fit the data considering the initial curvature and the $R_N^+$ jumps.
-The fitting parameters are plotted in Figure~\ref{FB2}c with a jump-like transition to quasi-$\pi$ states at $V_N^*$.
-Thermal activated phase jumps (TAPJ) around $V_N^*$ are discussed in Ref.~\cite{SI}.
+The fitting parameters are plotted in Fig.~\ref{FB2}c with a jump-like transition to quasi-$\pi$ states at $V_N^*$ Thermallly activated phase jumps (TAPJ) around $V_N^*$ are discussed in the SM.~\cite{SI}.